bzminer/bzminer/README.md

   disable_huge_pages         Allocate with ordinary pages rather than huge ones.
 Huge pages are meant to help - a large ring is far fewer TLB entries at 2 MB than at 4 KB - but on a working set that already fits the TLB they buy nothing while still needing privileges.
 This is how a rig owner finds out which case theirs is.
 CLI: --disable_huge_pages pool                       Active pool(s) from pools[]: an index (0 or "0"), an array ([0, 2] = multiple pools), or [] for monitoring mode.
 Omit = all pools (first primary, rest failover).
 CLI: --pool force_algo                 Override the algorithm on the configured pools, whatever wrote them.
 One algorithm ("warthog") sets pool 0; a list sets one pool each, in order - either JSON (["warthog", "xelis"]) or comma separated ("warthog,xelis").
 It is TOP-LEVEL, not a field inside pools[], because a mining OS rewrites the pool block from its own algorithm list - so an algorithm bzminer gained after that front-end shipped cannot be selected in its UI, and an override placed inside pools[] would be overwritten by it.
-CLI: --force_algo intensity                  Mining intensity for every GPU that does not name its own in devices[]: how much work one launch is asked for, in units of 65536 nonces (1-4096).
+CLI: --force_algo device_select              Which GPUs mine, as a comma- or space-separated list of device numbers and/or pci ids ("0,2", "29:0", "0000:29:00").
+Bare entries are an ALLOWLIST - only those cards mine - and entries prefixed '!' a DENYLIST ("!1" = every GPU but device 1).
+The two cannot be mixed, since "0,!1" has two readings and neither is obviously right.
+Empty = every GPU mines.
+This is the one-line form of devices[].enabled and the two are ANDed, so a card disabled in either place does not mine.
+GPUs only: the CPU is governed by device_types.cpu / cpu_threads.
+CLI: --devices intensity                  Mining intensity for every GPU that does not name its own in devices[]: how much work one launch is asked for, in units of 65536 nonces (1-4096).
 0 = auto, which lets the algorithm choose. devices[].intensity is addressed by enumeration index and still wins where it is set, so this is the one to use for a whole rig.
 Shown as i<n> in the mining table's cfg column.
 CLI: --intensity cpu_threads                How many CPU threads mine.
 0 = auto, which holds back one processor on a small machine and two above 8 threads, so the miner's own threads - and yours - are not competing with workers.
 Set it to the full thread count to mine on everything.
 Caps every CPU pool the run starts, including an algorithm's own - Pearl's share prover used to size itself from the machine and ignore this.
 Movable while mining with the console's [t]/[T] keys.
 CLI: --cpu_threads cpu_affinity               Which processors mine, as a list: "0-7,16,18".
 Takes PRECEDENCE over cpu_threads, since it names the processors outright.
 Everything not listed is left for the miner's management threads.
 CLI: --cpu_affinity bandwidth_test             Measure each GPU's host<->device PCIe bandwidth once at startup and publish it (pcie.h2d / pcie.d2h).
 Costs ~1s per GPU; algorithms that stream results off the GPU use it as a hard ceiling.
 CLI: --bandwidth-test bandwidth_test_mb          Per-copy buffer size for that measurement, in MiB.
-Large enough to measure throughput rather than launch latency pools[].url                Pool URL (CLI: -p / --pool / --url; stratum+ssl:// for TLS).
+Large enough to measure throughput rather than launch latency test_dev_fee_user_seconds  Dev-fee TEST CYCLE: mine for you this many seconds, then for the algorithm's author, and repeat.
+0 = off, the normal schedule.
+The real one pays the fee as a time debt, so its first slice is five minutes into a run and its second an hour later - correct, and impossible to sit and watch.
+This makes the whole cycle visible in a minute: the switch, the dev pool's subscribe, the switch back, your own work resuming.
+A diagnostic, not a tuning knob - the cycle can only ever pay MORE than the declared fee, never less.
+CLI: --test-dev-fee <user_s>[:<dev_s>] test_dev_fee_dev_seconds   How long each dev leg of that cycle runs.
+0 = the same as test_dev_fee_user_seconds, so a bare `--test-dev-fee 30` is 30 seconds each way.
+Raised automatically if the split you asked for would come to less than the declared fee pools[].url                Pool URL (CLI: -p / --pool / --url; stratum+ssl:// for TLS).
 Repeat the flag for backups - the first is the primary and the rest are rotated through on disconnection pools[].wallet             Payout wallet address (CLI: -w / --wallet) pools[].worker             Worker / rig name; sent to the pool as wallet.worker (CLI: --worker)